-To determine if the Creamer potatoes are done, slide a fork through one.
-If the fork slides through easily, the Creamer potatoes are ready to be mashed.
+To determine if the potatoes are done, slide a fork through one.
+If the fork slides through easily, they are ready to be mashed.

-Drain the Creamer potatoes well and place them back in the pot.
-Let the pot sit for 5 minutes so the Creamer potatoes can steam dry.
+Drain the potatoes well and place them back in the pot.
+Let the pot sit for 5 minutes so they can steam dry.
 This ensures that you get fluffy mashed potatoes (if they are wet, it can make the finished dish gummy).

-Add the softened cream cheese, sour cream, and 2 teaspoons sea salt.
+Add the softened cream cheese, sour cream, butter, and 2 teaspoons sea salt.

 Use a potato masher or a handheld mixer to mash the Creamer potatoes.

-If you use a handheld mixer, take care not to overmix the Creamer potatoes, as that can cause the Creamer potatoes to be gummy.
-We want to preserve the fluffy quality of the Creamer potatoes!
+If you use a handheld mixer, take care not to overmix the potatoes, as that can cause them to be gummy.
+We want to preserve the fluffy quality of the potatoes!

 Transfer the mashed potatoes to an 8×8 inch serving dish.
 The dish should be oven safe if you’re planning on reheating the casserole.
-The mashed Creamer potatoes can be served right away, or refrigerated for serving later.
+The mashed potato casserole can be served right away, or refrigerated for serving later.

 Yes!
-Double all of the ingredients and put the mashed Creamer potatoes into a 13×9 inch pan.
+Double all of the ingredients and put the mashed potatoes into a 13×9 inch dish.
 Doubling the recipe will serve up to 16 people.

-A handheld mixer can also be used, provided that you don’t overmix the Creamer potatoes.
+A handheld mixer can also be used, provided that you don’t over mix the potatoes.
 Mix them on low speed just until they are mashed.

 Preheat oven to 350°F. Cover the dish (make sure it’s oven safe) with foil, and place in the oven.
-Bake for 30 minutes, or until the Creamer potatoes are hot throughout.
+Bake for 30–45 minutes, or until the potatoes are hot throughout.